cpinitiative/usaco-guide/src/components/markdown/ProblemsList/DivisionList/scripts/README.md

 ## Files

-- `id_to_sol.ts`: USACO problem ID -> solution URL
+- `id_to_sol.json`: USACO problem ID -> solution URL
-- `div_to_probs.ts`: USACO division -> list[problem id, contest, problem name]
+- `div_to_probs.json`: USACO division -> list[problem id, contest, problem name]
-- `contest_to_points.ts`: For each problem in a contest, the proportion of test cases passed by all promoters for Bronze - Gold, or the top 10 US pre-college contestants for Platinum.
+- `contest_to_points.json`: For each problem in a contest, the proportion of test cases passed by all promoters for Bronze - Gold, or the top 10 US pre-college contestants for Platinum.
 Note that recent contests only have this info for Gold and Platinum.

 ## Requirements